luguina/Getting-and-Cleaning-Data-Course-Project/README.md

 ### How this script works

-The script starts creating a vector that will hold the _training_ and the _test_ sets.
-This is done in the `mergeDatasets` function at the beginning of the script.
+The first thing to do is to create a vector that will hold the _training_ and the _test_ sets.
+This is done in the `mergeDatasets` function at the beginning of the script:

 ```
    ## Merge the test and train data sets
    dt.signals <- mergeDatasets()
 ```

-The `mergeDatasets` function first initializes the vector to 561 NULL values (the number of variables in the original data sets) and then sets the cols that we will extract (this way we'll only extract the mean and standard deviation columns from the original data set as requested in the project).
+The `mergeDatasets` function first initializes the vector to 561 NULL values (the number of variables in the original measurements data sets) and then sets the cols that we will extract (this way we'll only extract the _mean_ and _standard deviation_ columns from the original data set as requested in the project).

 ```
       colsToExtract <- rep( "NULL", 561 )